chaoshades/rmvx-ebjb-battle-commands-addons/README.md

 OR

+- Run this command to combine every battle command scripts source into one file. `ruby build-all.rb`

+OR

 - There is an already pre-compiled demo with the classic sample project with every battle commands available.

 ### Dependencies